-Length — 320km (walked 2016-17)
+Length — 321km (first walked 2016-17)

 I was looking around for a route which would link up all the boroughs in one walk, and decided to connect the highest points in each of our thirty-two London boroughs (plus that of the City of London, of course).
 Initial planning gave me a total length of 300km, but plans never survive contact with the enemy!
 Once I had the route under my feet, and had seen the options on the ground, it became 320km.
 The rough shape of the route gives it its less formal name — the Capital C. Note the “Kingsbury fjord” in the north-west to collect the Brent summit!

-Naturally, the route is coincident with established routes (such as the London Loop and the Capital Ring) in places: there are only so many options to get through a particular area.
+Naturally, the route is coincident with several established routes (such as the London Loop and the Capital Ring) in places: there are only so many options to get through a particular area.
 But the constraints of visiting the summits (some of which are far from lofty) made me focus on the places between, and there are lots of fascinating histories to be found on the streets.
 Some of the transitional corridors of urban streets are just that, but many have real reasons to choose to go there, whether that may be the general architecture of the place, a surprise building or vista, or a rich history of an area or a building.
 Like the Loop, the London Summits Walk will occasionally stray beyond the strict London boundary, most notably in the south-west corner.

 The walk is clearly a circuit, and may therefor be started or finished at any point, but there is a ‘conventional’ start and finish point at Chancery Lane station, near the summit of the County and City of the City of London, and that is reflected in the numeration of the route-notes.

-Inner arc Angel, Finsbury Park, Hampstead Heath, Swiss Cottage, Kensal Green, Craven Cottage, Wimbledon, Crystal Palace, Shooter’s Hill, Sidcup | 82.58km 868m ascent |
+| Inner arc Angel, Finsbury Park, Hampstead Heath, Swiss Cottage, Kensal Green, Putney, Wimbledon, Crystal Palace, Shooter’s Hill, Sidcup | 82.6km 868m ascent |

-South-east and south Sidcup, Petts Wood, Westerham Heights, Farthing Down, Ashtead Common, Malden Rushett | 64.63km 1152m ascent |
+| South-east and south Sidcup, Petts Wood, Westerham Heights, Farthing Down, Ashtead Common, Malden Rushett | 64.6km 1152m ascent |

-West Malden Rushett, Kingston, Richmond Park, Horsenden Hill, Kingsbury, Ruislip Lido, Stanmore Common, Stanmore | 87.73km 888m ascent |
+| West Malden Rushett, Kingston, Richmond Park, Horsenden Hill, Kingsbury, Ruislip Lido, Stanmore Common, Stanmore | 87.7km 888m ascent |

-North and north-east Stanmore, Moat Mount Park, Trent Park, Enfield Lock, Havering-atte-Bower, Wanstead Park, Victoria Park, Smithfield, Chancery Lane | 85.60km 915m ascent |
+| North and north-east Stanmore, Moat Mount Park, Trent Park, Enfield Lock, Havering-atte-Bower, Wanstead Park, Victoria Park, Smithfield, Chancery Lane | 85.9km 919m ascent |

 Disclaimer and advisory notices